- Nexus for Massachusetts Corporate Excise Purposes

 - it is not a domestic international sales corporation (DISC), S corporation or a security corporation.

 - no claims are being made for credits, special deductions or adjustments against its Massachusetts corporate excise; and

 - the corporation does not own 50 percent or more of the voting stock of another corporation and does not have 50 percent or more of its voting stock owned by another corporation.

-Corporations incorporated under the laws of Massachusetts, or corporations doing business in Massachusetts but incorporated elsewhere that are participating in a combined report of their net income to Massachusetts must, file Form 355C.
+Corporations incorporated under the laws of Massachusetts, or corporations doing business in Massachusetts but incorporated elsewhere file and report their taxes a member of the the combined group reporting its tax on Form 355U.

 S corporations incorporated under the laws of the Massachusetts or S corporations doing business in Massachusetts but incorporated elsewhere, should file Form 355S.